CryptoCrusaderX/LearningWithLeapfrog/README.md

 # 60DaysOfLearning2025

-I'll be using this repo to document my **#60DaysOfLearning** journey, where I can track my progress, stay consistent, and reflect along the way.I'll start from learning OOP in python an
+I'll be using this repo to document my **#60DaysOfLearning** journey, where I can track my progress, stay consistent, and reflect along the way.I'll start from learning OOP in python.

 ---